nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.5 Notebook feature (By: Choon Siong)

 You can store notes containing small amounts of information inside the notebook.
-This is useful when you want to store information or details that is not related to any student and cannot do so anywhere else in Reeve.
+This is useful when you want to store information or details that is not related to any student and cannot do so anywhere else in **Reeve**.
-You should see the notes on the bottom right hand side of Reeve similar to the display shown below (Figure 24).
+You should see the notes on the bottom right hand side of **Reeve** similar to the display shown below (Figure 24).

 ![Location of notes panel](images/screenshots/Notes.png)
 <div align="center">Figure 24: Location of notes panel</div><br>